haiku/infrastructure/docs/service/gerrit.md

 ```
 This supplants the prior method of accessing the SQL database, which is now deprecated as Gerrit has moved to store user data in "NoteDb", which is really just a flat-file Git repository using Gerrit's branching schemes.

-You probably need to flush the caches after running this, though Gerrit does not specifically note either way.
+You can refer to the user by its user ID or by an existing email or its login.

 ## Force flush of caches
 Make sure you are in the administrators group and run: